tanmay-pro/SimpleRA/README.md

 ```
 - To successfully load a table, there should be a CSV file named <table_name>.csv consisting of comma-separated integers in the data folder
 - None of the columns in the data file should have the same name
-- every cell in the table should have a value
+- Every cell in the table should have a value

 Run: `LOAD A`